Project Rules & Context

 Exclude files from Auto-Debug and AI context windows.

-The .gridrules file is the primary way to customize the AI's behavior for your project.
-Think of it as a "System Prompt" that is always active.
+The project rules file is the primary way to customize the AI's behavior for your project.
+Think of it as a system prompt that is always active.
+Place it in the root of your workspace.
+GRID reads it automatically and applies the instructions to every AI session.

 Project Structure